 If the acids and bacteria are not removed, and the teeth are not remineralized, decay of the enamel begins.
 This looks like darker, brown spots.
 These can quickly turn into lesions requiring a filling.

 Up until this point, the process is reversible.
 If the patient neglects to address the issue, however, tooth structure can be lost.
-And it cannot be recovered without dentist intervention.
+Moreover, it cannot be recovered without a dentist's intervention.
 The affected area may turn soft to the touch.

 Dentin decay

-Dentin is right under the enamel and it is much softer.
-Decay happens a lot faster at this stage.
-What’s more, dentin has tubes that connect to tooth nerves.
+Dentin lies directly beneath the enamel and is much softer.
+Decay occurs much more rapidly at this stage.
+What is more, dentin has tubes that connect to the tooth nerves.

 Patients may experience sensitivity, especially to hot, cold, and sweet foods and drinks.
-Bad breath and a foul taste in the mouth is also common.
+Bad breath and a foul taste in the mouth are also common.

 Pulp damage and death

-If it comes to the death of the pulp tissue, the tooth will stop being sensitive to any stimuli, but may be tender when pressed.
+If the pulp tissue dies, the tooth will stop being sensitive to stimuli, but may be tender when pressed.
 Pain to chewing may develop, as well as swelling in the gums and even on the face.

 Can you reverse tooth decay?

-If the dentin has not yet come to any damage, decay can be reversed.
+If the dentin has not yet been damaged, decay can be reversed.
 There are some home remedies you can try, but a dental visit with a professional is always recommended.
 You may not be able to assess or diagnose the issue yourself.

 While waiting for your appointment, you can: